Campus Resources for Teaching and Learning

 - Academic Services for Student Athletes (ASSA) – If you teach varsity athletes ASSA (631-5585) will ask to be informed on student progress.

 - Bookstore – Textbook orders can be made online or by contacting Bob Thompson (631-8235) firstname.lastname@example.org.

-supports community-based learning, community-based research and service learning initiatives with consultative support, awards and grants.
-Center for Social Concerns (CSC) The
+- The Center for Social Concerns (CSC) supports community-based learning, community-based research and service learning initiatives with consultative support, awards, and grants.

-supports language and cultural acquisition through a broad array of programs including Peer Tutoring, Summer Language Abroad, and English for Academic Purposes.
-Center for the Study of Languages and Cultures (CSLC) The
+- The Center for the Study of Languages and Cultures (CSLC) supports language and cultural acquisition through a broad array of programs including Peer Tutoring, Summer Language Abroad, and English for Academic Purposes.

 Computing and Online Teaching/Learning